cloudacademy/aws-rekognition-workshop-twitter-bot/README.md

 # How was it built?

 The JeffBarrizer is built with AWS services such as S3, Kinesis, Rekognition, and Lambda.
-It is 90% serverless, as it provisions an Auto Scaling Group to ingest the stream of Tweets into Kinesis.
+It is 90% serverless, as it provisions an Auto Scaling Group only to elastically ingest the stream of Tweets into Kinesis.

 Note: this repo is a fork and for the most part based on [Randall Hunt](https://twitter.com/jrhunt)'s work.
-You can find the original workshop material and the corresponding instructions at [awslabs/aws-rekognition-workshop-twitter-bot](https://github.com/awslabs/aws-rekognition-workshop-twitter-bot).
+You can find the original workshop material and the corresponding instructions here: [awslabs/aws-rekognition-workshop-twitter-bot](https://github.com/awslabs/aws-rekognition-workshop-twitter-bot).

 # Credits